AbdulMohamedM/docker-appserver/README.md

 This container provides a Nginx and PHP Webserver stack for use in many web server configurations.

-* Runs on Alpine Linux, a very secure, light os
+* Runs on Alpine Linux 3.5, a very secure, light os
-* Nginx with PHP FPM 5.6
+* Nginx with PHP FPM 7
 * PHP Libraries: json, zlib, xml, pdo, phar, openssl, pdo_mysql, mysqli, gd, iconv, mcrypt, soap, apcu, gmp, ctype, pgsql, pdo_pgsql, ftp, gettext, dom, curl
 * All logs are sent to stdout so you can use `docker logs` to get your info
 * Image is approx 65mb